Charlie Nicholas' international predictions: Scotland, Wales, England, Republic of Ireland and more

 Wales vs Croatia, Scotland vs San Marino, Bulgaria vs England, Switzerland vs Republic of Ireland and more

-Charlie Nicholas gives his predictions for the upcoming international fixtures, with Scotland, Wales, England and Republic of Ireland all in action in European Qualifiers.
+Charlie Nicholas gives his predictions for the upcoming international fixtures, with England and the Republic of Ireland in action in European Qualifiers.

-Scotland vs San Marino - Sunday, 5pm, live on Sky Sports Football and Sky Sports Main Event

 Bulgaria vs England - Monday, 7.45pm